 Some examples of living things are:

-They are all made up of building blocks known as cells.
+All these living things are made up of basic units known as cells.
 Most cells are so small that they can only be seen through a microscope.
-They each have their own components, which each have their own functions within the cell.
+Each cell has various components, and each component has its specific function.

-Living things are also known as organisms, which animals and plants are examples of.
+Living things can also be referred to as organisms.
+Both animals and plants are examples of organisms.
 So we can say that organisms are made up of cells.

-Under a microscope, an animal cell will look similar to the diagram below.
+If you were to look under a microscope, an animal cell would appear similar to the diagram below.

-The cell membrane is a thin skin around the cell that holds the cell together and it controls what goes in and out.
+The cell membrane is a thin layer surrounding the cell.
+It not only holds the cell together but also controls what enters and exits the cell.

 The nucleus controls what happens in the cell.
 It contains DNA, which is the genetic information that cells need to grow and reproduce.